MXP2095onetechguy/NodeJS-browser/SECURITY.md

 ## Reporting a Vulnerability

-Open an issue and put this label: Code-Vunerability
+Open an issue and put this label: "Code-Vunerability" with no quotes and tell the vunerability